Defalt36/TwoLifeXcompile/readme.md

 <p>
 <code>installMissingLibraries.sh</code><br />
-You may have a lot of libraries in your system, but it seems you have to have them installed at your compiler for it to work.
+You may have a lot of libraries in your system, but you need to have them installed to your compiler for it to work.
 This script install the ones you need.
 </p>

 <p>
-<code>installMissingLibraries.sh --sdlonly</code><br />
+<code>installMissingLibraries.sh --sdl</code><br />
-Experimental.
 This will install sdl in your distribution instead.
-You will have to replace some files from the repository folder minorGems/game/plataforms/SDL with their counterparts in exclude-dir.
+You can use the files optimized for this use present in exclude-dir.
+Originals are from: minorGems/game/plataforms/SDL
 </p>

 <p>
 <code>deleteAllServerFiles.sh</code><br />
-Forget to press control-c when exiting the server or you just want a fresh map?
-This script will send all your server files to oblivion.
+Did you forget to press control-c when exiting the server or you just want a fresh map?
+This script will send all your server files to oblivion, solving the problem.
 </p>

 <p>